Carbon225/raspberry-sbus/README.md

 C++ SBUS library working on the Raspberry Pi and possibly any linux system with a serial port.

 To use the built-in UART on the RPi 3 make sure to use the PL011 (ttyAMA0) as the mini UART does not support parity.
-It is also possible to use a simple USB-Serial converter (expect latency with FTDI adapters, fix coming soon).
+It is also possible to use a simple USB-Serial converter.
+For FTDI adapters use `setLowLatencyMode(true)`.

 Also, don't forget to use an inverter to invert the SBUS signal!
 Something like this works well.
 I use 10k resistors.